Reset: A Leader’s Guide to Work in an Age of Upheaval

 Psychological safety, trust and emotional intelligence have been the talking points across industries and regions for decades.
 It is time we dig deeper into the psychology behind these terms and the leadership capabilities needed to enable safe relationships and trust to exist in the workplace.
 Spoiler alert: Mentalization is the key!

-In this talk, Maria Ebro Andreasen deep dive into the concept of mentalization, where it originates, and how it enables great leadership.
+In this talk, Maria Ebro Andreasen deep dives into the concept of mentalization, where it originates, and how it enables great leadership.
 Maria will also bring you into a new way of understanding what talent is, the psychology behind talented leadership and give you practical exercises to grow your mentalize capacity and bring it into your organization to grow the psychological safety across your teams.

 - Understand how you can accelerate growth and psychological safety in your company

 - Get practical exercises for you to take home and start practicing to grow safety and trust

 - Gain insights into how you can rethink leadership to ensure real growth of both your employees and your company